 A CI/CD pipeline is an agile DevOps workflow focused on creating a more frequent and reliable software delivery process.
 Since the methodology is iterative instead of linear, it allows developers to write code, integrate it, run tests, deliver releases, and deploy software changes collaboratively and in real time.

-By combining this best-in-class software testing practice with the world’s leading RPA technology, Auxis enabled rapid, reliable, continuous, automated testing of robots - helping the client’s CoE proactively fix problems before they impact the business.
+By combining this best-in-class software testing practice with the world’s leading RPA technology, Auxis, their UiPath Implementation partner, enabled rapid, reliable, continuous, automated testing of robots - helping the client’s CoE proactively fix problems before they impact the business.

 Phase 1: UiPath Test Suite